- 1 (Registered)

 To achieve this qualification, the candidate must complete a minimum 100 hours of work experience as detailed in the Assessment Requirements of units of competency.

-The Initial Consultation will incorporate discussions regarding:
+The Initial Consultation or information session will incorporate discussions regarding:

 - Interests, career goals, study goals, individual courses available

 - Career prospects and workplace learning program

 - Recognition of Prior Learning (including Credit transfer)